 From our friend Bill Hunt over at The Digital Bits

 The other day, I sticky a thread with the link to "The Look and Sound of Perfect" in the HD DVD owner area.
 Last night, I received a PM from Harminder, who's a member here and this morning I updated our release listing with most of those titles and added a link to "The Look and Sound of Perfect" site to that listing.
 I'm very excited about this format and really looking forward to enjoying many of these upcoming releases.
 Crawdaddy

 That list is beginning to look really good!
 This format is certainly taking off!
 Yesterday I took the plunge and ordered a Toshiba HD-A1.
 (Most probably a BD-player will follow later, but I need to find out more about the real costs and trouble of importing a player first).
 Cees

+Would LOVE to see An American Werewolf in London and The Thing out by Halloween!
 When I got my A1, I told myself that I would be a little more picky about the titles I get, not throw myself forward like I did with DVD, but dang it some of those titles are just too tempting!